epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-03-20-ghostbsd-multiboot.markdown

   Trying to setup wireless dongle because my internal card is not supported.
   I also try many kind of desktop environment.

-* Trident with ZFS, all hard drive space.
+* Trident with ZFS, I choose to use all hard drive space.
   And realize this volume manager is something cool.
   I also experience Lumina.